 The Politics of Memory and Memorialization

 A significant portion of my ongoing research investigates how memory is constructed, contested, and materialized in post-conflict societies.
-This includes a series of articles and chapters, several of which are currently under review or in progress:

 Post-Conflict Memorialization in the Philippines: I am exploring the politics of memory in various post-conflict contexts, including the 2017 Marawi Siege and the shifting symbolism of the People Power shrine.